 There really is no limit to what you can do with a side yard if you have imagination and the tools to use it.
 So use your creativity and think about what you really need out of life and go from there for your side yard.

-Side Yard Projects
+DIY Side Yard Ideas

 If you need more than a simple idea, perhaps a project will get you going.
 A project is a fun way to show off your skills and creativity.
 These projects are all small enough and versatile enough to work for your side yard.